All the details

 We’re so glad you’re back!
 You have options:

 - Sign up for the next round!
 If you wish to get a new penpal, sign up for the next round.
-Whether or not you keep up your correspondence from Round One, we encourage you to sign up for another match.
+Whether or not you keep up your correspondence from past rounds, we encourage you to sign up for another match.

 I’m already having writer’s block!
 What should I write about?